String Quartet No. 4 (Beethoven): Overview

 The Op.
 18 collection is sometimes difficult to study historically because the manuscripts no longer exist and much about them is conjecture or guesses.
 The fourth quartet is unique in the set in that there is no evidence that sketches or drafts of this quartet can be found.
 He would often draw upon earlier works when looking for inspiration, keeping journals of sketches and notes.
 For this reason, it may have been the last to have been composed.
-The piece is also monothematic.
 The key of the piece, C minor, is the only minor key in the set.
-This key used in other composition of Beethoven's such as Piano Sonata No. 8 in C minor, Op.
-13 "Sonata Pathetique" and Symphony No. 5 in C Minor, Op.
-67. These pieces are similar in their level of intensity and stormy mood, a character which seems to be a partial product of Beethoven's use of C minor in compositions.
+This key used in other compositions of Beethoven's, such as Piano Sonata No. 8 in C minor, Op.
+13 "Sonata Pathetique" and Symphony No. 5 in C minor, Op.
+67. These pieces are similar in their level of intensity and stormy mood, a characteristic which seems to be a partial product of Beethoven's use of C minor in compositions.